xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 Your work will be assessed according to several criteria, for instance:

-* Method
+* Work Method
+* Understanding of the business problem
 * Understanding of the data
-* Completeness and clarity of the results
+* Correctness, completeness, and clarity of the results
-* Code quality
-* Work quality (use of git, dataset management, workflow, tests, ...)
+* Quality of the codebase
 * Documentation

 :heavy_exclamation_mark: **Important**: this is not a Kaggle competition, we do not care about model performance.